Skyost/SkyDocs/README.md

 If you are interested, you can download SkyDocs on [this page](https://skydocs.skyost.eu/en/documentation.html#downloading-installing).
 You can also read the software's review on [Softpedia](http://www.softpedia.com/get/Others/SkyDocs.shtml).

+## Contributions

+There are some options if you would like to contribute to this project.
+You can [follow its advancement](subscription), star it (it helps having better visibility) or [fork it](fork) on Github.

+Oh and if you really like this project, please consider [buying me a coffee](https://ko-fi.com/Skyost).
+I would really appreciate it.